 All accommodation is modest but clean.
-Quest in Mildura apartments has twin rooms.
+In Mildura there will be dormitory sleeping arrangements.
 Two nights will be spent at Mario's Palace Hotel in Broken Hill (one of the venues featured in the movie 'Priscilla Queen of the Desert').
-Three nights will be spent in shearers' accommodation at Mutawintji.
+Two nights will be spent in shearers’ accommodation at Mutawintji.
 Three nights will be spent in dormitory style accommodation on a farm stay in Willow Springs, Flinders Ranges.

 It will be winter.
 In the Australian desert it can be very cold, particularly at night.
 However, the days are generally sunny and warm.
 It's not the extreme winter that occurs in the US, but you need to be prepared for all seasons.
 Average high temperatures are in the low to mid 60Fs usually.
 Nights can be quite chilly – 30F to 40F.